 The rooms within the hotel are designed stylishly in red and black and each capsule has a charger, mirror, and table.
 A television is also provided and it comes with headphones, so you don’t have to worry about disturbing your neighbours.

 Each guest will be provided with an individual locker and basic amenities.
 Shower rooms are also located within the hotel.
 At the Samurai Lounge, not only can you enjoy free drinks, you can also try and wear the Samurai armours there for free!

 Despite all the facilities provided, a room at Centurion Hotel Residential Cabin Tower can be as cheap as 2500 JPY (22.70 USD).
 All you need to do is top up another 500 JPY (4.50 USD) for a fantastic breakfast, which includes unlimited salad and bread.
-Family cabins are also provided at Centurion Hotel Residential Cabin Tower, which come with a cabin with two bunkbeds.
+Family cabins are also provided at Centurion Hotel Residential Cabin Tower, which comes with a cabin with two bunk beds.

 Centurion Hotel Residential Cabin Tower